-Electrolytes are minerals that carry an electric charge.
-The body needs electrolytes to regulate nerve and muscle function, maintain acid-base balance and maintain fluid balance.
-Electrolytes such as chloride, potassium, sodium, magnesium and calcium can be lost through sweat and need to be replaced through the diet.
+Your body needs them to regulate nerve and muscle function, maintain acid-base balance and maintain fluid balance.
+Electrolytes like chloride, potassium, sodium, magnesium and calcium can be lost through sweat and need to be replaced through the foods you eat.

 Sodium and Chloride Foods

 Foods containing sodium and chloride include table salt, beef, pork, sardines, cheese, olives, corn bread and sauerkraut.
-All processed and canned foods made with added salt, such as deli meats, chips and other snacks, nuts, butter, margarine, mayonnaise and many condiments, have sodium and chloride.
+All processed and canned foods made with added salt, such as deli meats, chips and other snacks, nuts, butter, margarine, mayonnaise and many condiments, have both sodium and chloride.

 Potassium is found in a multitude of fruits and vegetables, especially leafy green veggies.
 Spinach, turnip greens, collard greens and kale, bananas, tomatoes, oranges, melons, potatoes and sweet potatoes, prunes, raisins, peas and beans are just a few examples.
 Milk and salt substitutes made from potassium chloride are good sources too.